野上記念法政大学能楽研究所 能楽の国際・学際的研究拠点 -

 ・New publication: A Companion to Nō and Kyōgen Theatre

-Edited by Yamanaka Reiko, Monica Bethe, Eike Grossmann, Tom Hare, Diego Pellecchia and Michael Watson.
+Edited by Yamanaka Reiko, Monica Bethe, Eike Grossmann, Tom Hare, Diego Pellecchia, and Michael Watson.

 Volume 1 E-Book(PDF)2025/01/20 Hardback 2024/12/19